Orthogonal Mode Decomposition for Finite Discrete Signals

-In traditional spectrum analysis based on Fourier transform, frequency is time independent quantity and essentially the overall characteristic of a finite length signal.Fourier frequency is an effective method to characterize stationary signals, but it is not suitable for non-stationary signals.
-The frequency of a non-stationary signal changes at any time.
-In order to characterize the local characteristics of non-stationary signals, the concepts of phase function and instantaneous frequency are introduced\cite{boashash1992estimating,huang2009instantaneous},as follows:
+In traditional spectrum analysis based on the Fourier transform, frequency is the time-independent quantity and essentially the overall characteristic of the finite-length signal.
+Fourier frequency is effective for describing the characteristics of stationary signals.
+Nevertheless, the Fourier frequency is not effective in non-stationary signals.
+That is because non-stationary signals change at any time randomly.
+For researching the local characteristics of the signals, the concepts of phase function and instantaneous frequency are introduced as follows\cite{boashash1992estimating,huang2009instantaneous}:

-For the purpose of symbolic consistency, we also label the general time domain signal as $\Psi_u (t)$.The analytic signal about $\Psi_u (t)$ is:
+For consistency of symbolic expression, we also label the general time domain signal as $\Psi_u (t)$.The analytic signal about $\Psi_u (t)$ is:

 $H\{\Psi_u (t)\}$ is the Hilbert transform of $\Psi_u (t)$.
-If $\Psi_u (t)$ is the single frequency function, $H\{\Psi_u(t)\}$ is like a 90 degree phase shifter. $H\{\Psi_u(t)\}$ produces a negative $90^\circ$ phase shift on positive frequency component and a positive $90^\circ$ phase shift on negative frequency component. $a(t)$ is the time-varying amplitude of the signal and $\theta(t)$ is the phase function of the signal.The derivative of $\theta(t)$ is $\theta'(t) $, and $\theta'(t) $is actually the instantaneous frequency\cite{boashash2015time,huang1998empirical,dragomiretskiy2013variational}.
+If $\Psi_u (t)$ is a single-frequency function, $H\{\Psi_u(t)\}$ is like a 90 degree phase shifter. $H\{\Psi_u(t)\}$ produces a negative $90^\circ$ phase shift on the positive frequency component and a positive $90^\circ$ phase shift on the negative frequency component. $a(t)$ is the time-varying amplitude of the signal and $\theta(t)$ is the phase function of the signal.
+The derivative of $\theta(t)$ is $\theta'(t) $, and $\theta'(t) $is actually the instantaneous frequency\cite{boashash2015time,huang1998empirical,dragomiretskiy2013variational}.

-Instantaneous frequency is of great significance for analyzing and understanding non-stationary signals, but its calculation is difficult \cite{hussain2002adaptive,huang2009instantaneous}.
-The reference \cite{huang2009instantaneous} gives a direct integration method for obtaining the phase shift of $-90^\circ$of the original real signal $\Psi_u (t)$, so that the analytic signal z(t) can be obtained without the Hilbert transform.
-Thus, the instantaneous frequency of the real signal $\Psi_u (t)$can be approximately calculated.
-The exploration of the true physical meaning and calculation methods of instantaneous frequency has been ongoing, and there is still significant research space\cite{boashash2015time,huang2009instantaneous}
+Using instantaneous frequency is convenient for analyzing non-stationary signals, but its calculation is difficult \cite{hussain2002adaptive,huang2009instantaneous}.
+Reference \cite{huang2009instantaneous} gives a direct integration method for obtaining the phase shift of $-90^\circ$ of the original real signal $\Psi_u (t)$ so that the analytic signal z(t) can be obtained without the Hilbert transform, thus the instantaneous frequency of the real signal $\Psi_u (t)$ can be approximately calculated.
+The exploration of the true physical meaning and the calculation of instantaneous frequency has been ongoing, and there is still significant research space\cite{boashash2015time,huang2009instantaneous}